Korean name: History

 The use of names has evolved over time.
 The first recording of Korean names appeared as early as in the early Three Kingdoms period.
 The adoption of Chinese characters contributed to Korean names.
 A complex system, including courtesy names, art names, posthumous names, and childhood names, arose out of Confucian tradition.
 The courtesy name system in particular arose from the Classic of Rites, a core text of the Confucian canon.
 Names have also been influenced by naming taboos, a practice that originated in China.

-During the Three Kingdoms period, native given names were sometimes composed of three syllables like Misaheun (미사흔) and Sadaham (사다함), which were later transcribed into Hanja (未斯欣 and 斯多含).
+During the Three Kingdoms period, native given names were sometimes composed of three syllables like Misahŭn (미사흔) and Sadaham (사다함), which were later transcribed into Hanja (未斯欣 and 斯多含).
 The use of surnames was limited to kings in the beginning, but gradually spread to aristocrats and eventually to most of the population.

 Some recorded surnames are apparently native Korean words, such as toponyms.
 At that time, some characters of Korean names might have been read not by their Sino-Korean pronunciation, but by their native reading.
 For example, the native Korean name of Yŏn Kaesomun, the first Grand Prime Minister of Goguryeo, can linguistically be reconstructed as /[*älkɑsum]/.
-Early Silla names are also believed to represent Old Korean vocabulary; for example, Bak Hyeokgeose, the name of the founder of Silla, was pronounced something like rr (弗矩內), which can be translated as "bright world".
+Early Silla names are also believed to represent Old Korean vocabulary; for example, Bak Hyeokgeose, the name of the founder of Silla, was pronounced something like mr (弗矩內), which can be translated as "bright world".

 In older traditions, if the name of a baby is not chosen by the third trimester, the responsibility of choosing the name fell to the oldest son of the family.
 Often, this was the preferred method as the name chosen was seen as good luck.

 According to the chronicle Samguk sagi, surnames were bestowed by kings upon their supporters.
 For example, in 33 CE, King Yuri gave the six headmen of Saro (later Silla) the names Lee (이), Bae (배), Choi (최), Jeong (정), Son (손) and Seol (설).
 However, this account is not generally credited by modern historians, who hold that Confucian-style surnames as above were more likely to have come into general use in the fifth and subsequent centuries, as the Three Kingdoms increasingly adopted the Chinese model.